 Modbus TCP uses TCP/IP and Ethernet to carry the data of the Modbus message structure between compatible devices.
 The protocol is commonly used in SCADA systems for communications between a human-machine interface (HMI) and programmable logic controllers.
 This page enables you to enable and disable Modbus TCP support of the switch.

-Label Description Mode Shows the existing status of the Modbus TCP function
+Label Description Mode Enable or Disalble Modbus TCP function

 5.1.10 Backup/Restore Configurations

 You can save/view or load switch configurations.
 The configuration file is in XML format.